lepture/authlib/docs/flask/2/authorization-server.rst

         confirmed = request.form['confirm']
         if confirmed:
             # granted by resource owner
-            return server.create_authorization_response(current_user)
+            return server.create_authorization_response(grant_user=current_user)
         # denied by resource owner
-        return server.create_authorization_response(None)
+        return server.create_authorization_response(grant_user=None)

 This is a simple demo, the real case should be more complex.
-There is a demo in `authlib/playground`_, get a real taste with Authlib Playground.
+There is a little more complex demo in https://github.com/authlib/example-oauth2-server.

 The token endpoint is much easier::